 TAS also has a website, Tax Reform Changes, which shows you how the new tax law may change your future tax filings and helps you plan for these changes.
-The information is categorized by tax topic in the order of the IRS Form 1040.
-Go to TaxChanges.us for more information.
+The information is categorized by tax topic in the order of the IRS Form 1040 or 1040-SR. Go to TaxChanges.us for more information.